 Armor All is not only known for the original protectant that I have used since I was a kid but it’s also renowned for the Oxi Magic Carpet and Upholstery Cleaner.
 I’m not really sure what it means when the label says this product can deep clean using a ‘powerful oxygen action’, but this stuff is powerful enough to make the toughest stains disappear right from your very eyes!

-A single 22 Fl. oz. spray bottle of the Armor All Oxi Magic Carpet Cleaner only costs around [see price].
+A single 22 Fl. oz. spray bottle of the Armor All Oxi Magic Carpet Cleaner only costs around [amazon link="B0006Z9ST8" title="see price"].
 This is a terrific deal since it’s designed to work on floor mats, carpets, upholstery, vinyl, and hard surfaces such as the dashboard and the door panels.
 I also tried this product on the headliner of my car and it worked brilliantly without needing much elbow grease.

 For stubborn and deep-seated stains, the trick is to spray a liberal amount directly on the affected area and let it soak for a couple of minutes.
 After that, it is all just a matter of lightly rubbing the stain using a dry microfiber towel and you’re done!